Australia shares rise 0.7 pct led by banks, miners; New Zealand flat

 (Updates to close)

-June 28 Australian shares had their biggest rise in two weeks on Wednesday, led by financials after an insurance company hit a record high and by materials stocks on higher commodity prices.
+June 28 (Reuters) - Australian shares had their biggest rise in two weeks on Wednesday, led by financials after an insurance company hit a record high and by materials stocks on higher commodity prices.

 The S&P/ASX 200 index closed 0.7 percent or 41.51 points higher to finish the session at 5,755.70.
 The benchmark fell 0.1 percent on Tuesday.